NemoNotFound/NemosWiki/docs/projects/minecraft-mods/nemos-sorting/configs.md

 ## Structure

-The configs are stored in a JSON file under `configs/nemos-sorting`. <br>
+The configs are stored in a JSON file under either `configs/nemos-inventory-sorting` (odler versions) or `configs/nemos-sorting`. <br>
 There, you'll find a list of configs structured as follows:

 ```json